sadeli413/Pasta_Bot/README.txt

 *****************************************************************************************************************************************
 Commands:
 [] means optional arguments
+<> means required argument

 HELP (NOT YET IMPLEMENTED)
 	DESCRIPTION: DM a help message
 	USAGE: .help

 IGNORE
-	DESCRIPTION: I will NOT read or act on any messages beginning with .ignore
+	DESCRIPTION: Pasta_Bot will NOT read or act on any messages beginning with .ignore
 	USAGE: .ignore [any message here]
 	Alias: .i